isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <p style="margin-left: 40px">(b) This has led to greater transparency and consistency, and has been welcomed by all sides – the Judiciary, the Defence and the Prosecution.</p>

 {:start="38"}
 38. Since 2011, a common law disclosure regime has developed in parallel through case law.
 The Courts have held that the Prosecution is also obliged to disclose certain additional material on top of what the CCD regime requires.
-I will briefly explain these:&nbsp;
+I will briefly explain these:

 <p style="margin-left: 40px">(a) First, under the Kadar disclosure obligations (“KDO”), the Prosecution must disclose unused material that tends to undermine the Prosecution’s case or strengthen the Defence’s case, and is likely to be either:</p>
-<ul><ul>(i) Admissible, and that might reasonably be regarded as credible and relevant to the guilt or innocence of the accused; or</ul></ul>
+<p style="margin-left: 60px">(i) Admissible, and that might reasonably be regarded as credible and relevant to the guilt or innocence of the accused; or</p>
-<ul><ul>(ii) Inadmissible, but would provide a real (not fanciful) chance of pursuing a line of inquiry that leads to material that is likely to be admissible, and that might reasonably be regarded as credible and relevant to the guilt or innocence of the accused.</ul></ul>
+<p style="margin-left: 60px">(ii) Inadmissible, but would provide a real (not fanciful) chance of pursuing a line of inquiry that leads to material that is likely to be admissible, and that might reasonably be regarded as credible and relevant to the guilt or innocence of the accused.</p>
 <p style="margin-left: 40px">Put simply, the Prosecution must disclose to the Defence unused material that may be helpful to the accused.</p>

 <p style="margin-left: 40px">(b) Second, under the Additional Disclosure Obligations (“ADO”), the Prosecution must disclose statements of material witnesses who are not called as Prosecution witnesses.</p>
-<ul><ul>(i) A “material witness” is one who can be expected to confirm or contradict the accused’s defence in material respects.</ul></ul>
+<p style="margin-left: 60px">(i) A “material witness” is one who can be expected to confirm or contradict the accused’s defence in material respects.</p>
-<ul><ul>(ii) The ADO does not involve an assessment of the substance of the material witness’s statement.
-It covers statements which may be adverse, neutral or helpful to the Defence.</ul></ul>
+<p style="margin-left: 60px">(ii) The ADO does not involve an assessment of the substance of the material witness’s statement.
+It covers statements which may be adverse, neutral or helpful to the Defence.</p>
-<ul><ul>(iii) There are overlaps between the KDO and the ADO.
-Where an unused material witness’s statement is helpful to the Defence, it would have to be disclosed under the KDO.</ul></ul>
+<p style="margin-left: 60px">(iii) There are overlaps between the KDO and the ADO.
+Where an unused material witness’s statement is helpful to the Defence, it would have to be disclosed under the KDO.</p>

 {:start="39"}
 39. In 2020, MinLaw commenced a comprehensive review of the criminal disclosure regime.